 SmartStore is compatible with Splunk Enterprise Security versions 5.3.0 and later.

 For SmartStore use with Splunk Enterprise Security, confirm that you have enough local storage available to accommodate 90 days of indexed data, instead of the 30 days otherwise recommended.
 See Local storage requirements.

-What happens when the master node goes down
+What happens when the manager node goes down

 SmartStore architecture overview